Patricia Mattiazzi, Denise Bohrer*, Carine Viana and Emilene Becker Pages 129 - 139 ( 11 )

 Results: The results showed that three of the four generic products had low content of the active ingredient.
 The values ranged from 86.4 to 93.8%, being acceptable not below 95% of the labeled amount.
 Organic impurities were not detected in any of the products, and of the 13 elemental impurities tested, only four elements were detected.
 The elemental impurities Cr, Ni, Cu, and As were, however, in amounts within the limits established by the USP monograph.
 The only concern on the generic drugs analyzed was the low content of the active ingredient in 75% of the products.

 Conclusion: Since losartan is a drug of continuous use, lower content of the active ingredient may go unnoticed by the users of the generic product and entailed clinical consequences during long-term therapy.

-Losartan potassium, purity, organic impurities, elemental impurities, generic drugs
+Losartan potassium, generic drugs, purity, organic impurities, elemental impurities, FDA.

 Postgraduate Program in Pharmaceutical Sciences, Federal University of Santa Maria, Av.
 Roraima, 1000, 97105-900 Santa Maria, Postgraduate Program in Pharmaceutical Sciences, Federal University of Santa Maria, Av.
 Roraima, 1000, 97105-900 Santa Maria, Postgraduate Program in Pharmaceutical Sciences, Federal University of Santa Maria, Av.
 Roraima, 1000, 97105-900 Santa Maria, Institut of Chemistry, Federal University of Rio Grande do Sul, AC Campus da UFRGS, Agronomia 91501-970 Porto Alegre